NguyenN95/NASA-Misssion-Control/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

+Download [Node.js LTS or Current][Nodejs-url]

-Update your npm and nodejs to LTS version or above if you have your nodejs installed.
+Update your `NPM` and `Node.js` if you have your nodejs installed.
 ```sh
 npm install npm@latest -g
 ```